Enlightenment/enlightenment/README.md

 ```
 -----

-**NOTE:** If you do not want security issues make sure sysactions.conf is in
+**NOTE:** If you do not want security issues make sure `sysactions.conf` is in
-/etc/enlightenment (not PREFIX/etc/enlightenment) as this is the first place
+`/etc/enlightenment` (not `PREFIX/etc/enlightenment`) as this is the first
-it looks at.
+place it looks at.
 This file is intended to be customized by packagers and
 system integrators to match your policies and scripts/tools.

-**NOTE:** To enable wayland support (still considered experimental and not for
+**NOTE:** To enable Wayland support (still considered experimental and not for
 regular end users) use the meson -Dwl=true option.
-To run enlightenment in
+To run Enlightenment in
-wayland mode, just log on on any VT and run enlightenment_start.
+Eayland mode, just log on on any text VT and run enlightenment_start.
 If you
 wish to debug and see all the output try using something like screen then
 attaching to the remote screen session by sshing in etc.